lsst-sqre/sqr-037/index.rst

 Scope
 =====

-This security risk assessment covers SQuaRE staff members and general infrastructure services internal to the project.
+This security risk assessment covers SQuaRE general infrastructure services internal to the project and the technical practices of SQuaRE staff.
 It does not cover the :abbr:`LSP (LSST Science Platform)` or public-facing science APIs for LSST data.
 These pose different concerns due to their much broader access and usage, and will be covered in a future tech note.
 That said, many of the same principles are expected to apply to a later evaluation of the LSP and public APIs.